davidsainty/optiboot/README.md

 No.  In particular, it doesn't matter if the coordinator node is a separate and unrelated node.
-Any XBee address can bootload to any other Zigbee-networked XBee-hosted AVR device, so long as they share encryption keys.
+Any XBee address can bootload to any other ZigBee-networked XBee-hosted AVR device, so long as they share encryption keys.